plaans/tyr/README.md

 The different versions are used to make a same problem compatible for different planners.

 To add a new domain to the analysis process, create a class inheriting from `tyr.AbstractDomain` and with a name finishing by *Domain*.
-The class must be defined inside the `tyr.problems` module and must override the `get_num_problems` method returning the number of instances.
+The class must be defined inside the `tyr.problems.domains` module and must override the `get_num_problems` method returning the number of instances.
 For example, you can create the domain *Rovers* with:

 ```python